 It’s a proven fact that journaling can be advantageous for your mental health.
 I find this is particularly true for introverts, as we don’t tend to speak about our problems so much.
 Instead, we express ourselves in writing.

 However, introvert or not, when you travel there’s a lot of new impressions to deal with every day.
-Journaling can help sorting through all these new and exciting information.
+Journaling can help to sort through all these new and exciting information.
 That’s because journaling helps you to understand yourself better, as well as those around you (for a more detailed explanation look here).
 Making sense of this new world we find ourselves in is the essence of travelling.

 It can also be beneficial in dealing with the negative sides of travelling such as homesickness, culture shock, or loneliness.